flutter/cocoon/CI_YAML.md

 #       to an existing platform under platform_properties.
 # bringup: Whether this target is under active development and should not block the tree.
 #          If true, will not run in presubmit and will not block postsubmit.
-# scheduler: String identifying where this target is triggered.
-#            Currently supports cocoon and luci.
 # presubmit: Whether to run this target on presubmit (defaults to true).
 # postsubmit: Whether to run this target on postsubmit (defaults to true).
 # run_if: List of path regexes that can trigger this target on presubmit.